Athletic Training Education Programs

 Students who currently possess a bachelor's degree in an area other than Athletic Training are eligible to apply for admission to the Master of Science in Athletic Training Program.
 This is a 2-year program, including one summer.
 This program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 Graduates are eligible for the Board of Certification (BOC) examination and an athletic training license in Utah.
 This program is not appropriate for students who already have undergraduate degrees in Athletic Training and/or those who are already Certified Athletic Trainers.
 More information on the MS in AT is available under the "Graduate Program" link to the left.

-Weber State University Assistant Athletic Trainer, Nancy Weir, and AT students
+Weber State University Athletic Trainer, Nancy Weir, and AT students

-The Athletic Training program received this award due to the implementation of cutting edge technology across the curriculum. iPads and mobile devices are utilized in all classrooms as teaching modalities and to extend the classroom into the clinical lab space.
+The Athletic Training program received the Apple Distinguished Program Award in 2013 due to the implementation of cutting edge technology across the curriculum. iPads and mobile devices are utilized in all classrooms as teaching modalities and to extend the classroom into the clinical lab space.
 Students in the athletic training programs at Weber state University utilize the same technology as practitioners in the field and graduate from our programs ready to function in diverse medical settings.